Inist-CNRS/node-jbj-jsonld/README.md

 http://Inist-CNRS.github.io/jbj-playground/

-(don't forget to click on RDFa button -- when it will exist)
+(don't forget to click on JSON-LD button -- when it will exist)

 ## License